bioatmosphere/UVAFME-VOC/README.md

 # UVAFME-VOC(v1.0) Documentation
-This is gonna be a full documentation of the individual-based forest volatile organic compounds emission model, UVAFME-VOC(v1.0), that we deveoped upon the state-of-the-art forest gap model--University of Virginia Forest Model Enhanced in 2017 (Wang, Shugart, and Lerdau in **Ecological Modelling** https://doi.org/10.1016/j.ecolmodel.2017.02.006).
+This is gonna be a full documentation of the individual-based forest volatile organic compounds emission model, UVAFME-VOC(v1.0), that we deveoped upon the state-of-the-art forest gap model--University of Virginia Forest Model Enhanced.
+Please check out the corresponding mannscript by Wang, Shugart, and Lerdau in **Ecological Modelling** (https://doi.org/10.1016/j.ecolmodel.2017.02.006).

 We will upload the source code written in Fortran soon.
 Any questions related to the VOC simulation and the individual-based forest model in general can  be directed to B. Wang @ wbwenwen@gmail.com or bw8my@virginia.edu